CHANGE MY LOCATION

 a fit woman working out at a Vasa gym in her free time

-The best way to approach the question, “How often should I go to the gym,” is to assess your lifestyle, determine your fitness goals, and set a schedule for yourself.
+The best way to approach the question, “How often should I go to the gym,” is to assess your lifestyle, determine your fitness goals, such as losing weight or muscle growth, and set a schedule for yourself.
 Need a little help?
-Continue reading for recommendations on how often you should go to the gym based on the results you want to achieve and how much time you have to dedicate towards working out.
+Read our recommendations below to determine how often you should go to the gym based on the results you want to achieve, and how much time you have to dedicate towards working out.

 WEIGHT LOSS GOALS